+Few people understand the complexities of alcohol addiction and recovery.
 If you’re an alcoholic, you may feel like there’s no way to live a happy and healthy life with or without alcohol.
 It’s important that you realize that alcoholism is a disease of the mind that doesn’t want you to get better.
-It’s difficult to understand that your own mind is playing tricks on you, but it’s how addiction works.
+It’s difficult to understand that your mind is playing tricks on you, but it’s how addiction works.
 The part of your brain that triggers pleasure is going unrestrained, so it overpowers the portion of the brain that’s responsible for helping you make logical decisions.

-One of the main reasons many alcoholics stay in the cycle of their drinking is because they fall to the delusion that they may be able to control their drinking.
+One of the main reasons many alcoholics stay in the cycle of their drinking is because they are under the delusion that they may be able to control their drinking.
 They’ll do a variety of different experiments with alcohol to prove that they have control.
 Whether it’s switching from liquor to beer or limiting their drinking to the weekends, they often find that they end up with the same results.
-They may be able to show some control for a little while, but eventually addiction wins.
+They may be able to show some control for a little while, but eventually, addiction wins.

 You must fully concede to the idea that you’ve lost control of your drinking and that you need help for alcohol addiction.
-It may seem like this is an act of weakness, but it can actually be an extremely empowering experience.
+It may seem like this is an act of weakness, but it can be an incredibly empowering experience.
 As with anything in life, once you’re able to acknowledge a problem you can then move towards fixing it.
-The idea that an alcoholic can someday drink normally has caused many people much more pain and suffering than they had to endure.
+The idea that an alcoholic can someday drink frequently has caused many people much more pain and suffering than they had to endure.

 Taking it One Day at a Time

-Early sobriety is extremely difficult, but you’ll see that it’s the best decision you’ve ever made.
+Early sobriety is tough, but you’ll see that it’s the best decision you’ve ever made.
 For more support and better chances of having a second chance at life, you should go through inpatient or outpatient rehabilitation.
-It’s important to learn about your triggers and why you drink, so you can have tools to use in order to prevent relapse in the future and be able to stay away from alcohol addiction forever.
+It’s important to learn about your triggers, and why you drink, so you can have tools to use in order to prevent relapse in the future and be able to stay away from alcohol addiction forever.